medic/cht-core/DEVELOPMENT.md

 # Development Setup

 These instructions are for developers who want to contribute to the Core Framework (this repository).
-If you want to just run the framework (ie with the reference configuration), or you are a developer building configurations, you can follow the [easy deployment instructions](./INSTALL.md) instead.
+If you only need to run the Framework (ie with a Reference App configuration), or you are a developer building configurations, you can follow the [easy deployment instructions](./INSTALL.md) instead.

 Before getting started, read about our [development workflow](https://github.com/medic/medic-docs/blob/master/development/workflow.md) and the [architecture overview](https://github.com/medic/medic-docs/blob/master/development/architecture.md).
 With the setup instructions below the tools will run directly on your machine, rather than via Docker.